 How Chainflip will become a reality

-At Loki, our goal is to utilize staked nodes to provide private decentralised services, and we think Blockswap will be a valuable addition to the Loki mission and a huge boon for the Loki ecosystem.
-The more people there are using Loki, the stronger the network is, and that means the infrastructure supporting Session and Lokinet gets even stronger.
+At Loki, our goal is to utilize staked nodes to provide private decentralised services, and we think Blockswap is exactly the kind of project we should support, as well as being a huge boon for the Loki ecosystem.
+The more people there are using Loki-based projects, the stronger the network is, and that means the infrastructure supporting Session and Lokinet gets even stronger.
 Even though the Loki crypto’s function within Blockswap will be transparent to swappers, Blockswap will be a huge value-add for both the crypto itself and the Loki Project as a whole.

 We want to help build a future where asset trading is less reliant on centralised exchanges, but first things first: we need to know if that goal is something the Loki community supports.

 With that in mind, here’s a look at the staged rollout planned for Chainflip.

 Keep in mind, these are early days, so some of the finer details may change.

 Developing a minimum viable product as a proof of concept: the Blockswap alpha

 - Develop the frontend interface for Chainflip